-Likewise, one aspect of the coding protocol — identifying whether a bill that was introduced in a Congress is “substantive and significant” — can only be ascertained by consulting the Congressional Quarterly publications, including those issues that are published up until the conclusion of the relevant Congress.
-Hence, it is substantively inappropriate (and technically impossible) to replicate our methodology to calculate Legislative Effectiveness Scores for Representatives (or Senators) that are sitting in a current 2-year Congress before that Congress has concluded.
+Likewise, one aspect of the coding protocol — identifying whether a bill that was introduced in a Congress is “substantive and significant” — can only be ascertained by consulting Congressional Quarterly publications and Project Vote Smart listings, including those that are published up through the conclusion of the relevant Congress.
+Hence, it is substantively inappropriate (and technically impossible) to replicate our methodology to calculate Legislative Effectiveness Scores for Representatives (or Senators) who are sitting in a current 2-year Congress before that Congress has concluded.

 Q: If a Representative or Senator has a low LES or ILES, does that mean that she is not an effective lawmaker?

 Not necessarily.
 As described above, the LES is designed to measure how successful a given Representative or Senator is at moving his or her own legislative agenda items (meaning, the bills that he/she sponsors) through different stages of the legislative process, where those bills are also coded for substantive significance.
 A relatively low LES results from few introductions or from sponsored bills not progressing particularly far.
 Likewise, given that an ILES captures how successful a Representative or Senator is at moving bills in a particular issue area, it is quite plausible that a Representative is extremely successful at advancing bills in issue areas that are most important to her, while devoting little attention to bills that engage with issues that are less important to her, leading her to have a high ILES in some issue areas, but not others.
 Such variance in scores would reflect a Representative’s or Senator’s different issue priorities, rather than effectiveness in lawmaking, per se.

-That said, other efforts that may be commonly considered “legislative effectiveness,” such as working behind the scenes to help others’ bills pass, having one’s legislative proposals incorporated into other legislators’ bills (which then advance further in the legislative process), serving as Speaker of the House or party leader, or blocking proposals of opponents, are not included in calculating the LES.
+That said, other efforts that may be commonly considered “legislative effectiveness,” such as working behind the scenes to help others’ bills pass, serving as Speaker of the House or party leader, or blocking proposals of opponents, are not included in calculating the LES.